Vision and research areas

 1. Mechanisms of Tumor-Microenvironment Interactions (Preclinical Studies)

 2. Exploration and Validation of Cancer Biomarkers (Biomarker Validation)

 3. Clinical Applications and Trial Studies (Clinical Studies)

-Biomedical project areas are supplemented with integrated ethics and economics projects, focused on how to prioritize and fund expensive cancer treatment in the era of expanding and costly personalized medicine.
+In this way, biomedical project areas are supplemented with integrated ethics and economics projects, focused on how to prioritize and fund expensive cancer treatment in the era of expanding and costly personalized medicine.
 In addition, Bioinformatics is an important intersecting research area which is included in our portfolio through an associated research group.